Embarrass, Minnesota: Geography and climate

 The community of Embarrass is located 22 mi northeast of the city of Virginia; and 27 mi southwest of Ely.
 Embarrass is 12 mi south of Tower; and 86 mi north of Duluth.
 Nearby places include Tower, Aurora, Hoyt Lakes, Biwabik, and Babbitt.

 The center of Embarrass is generally considered near the intersection of Saint Louis County Roads 21, 362 (Waisanen Road), and 615 (Salo Road); located in the southeast portion of Embarrass Township (population 607).
 The Embarrass River flows through the community.
 The Pike River is also nearby.

 State Highway 135 (MN 135), Saint Louis County Highway 21 (CR 21), and County Road 26 (CR 26) are three of the main routes in the Embarrass area.

 Embarrass has a humid continental climate (Köppen Dfb), bordering very closely on a subarctic climate (Dfc), with short, warm summers and long, bitterly cold winters, very similar to Siberia.
 Summer nights remain cool despite the warm days.
 With an average annual temperature of 36.4 F, Embarrass is the coldest place in Minnesota.
 In winter 2000–2001, the temperature in Embarrass did not rise above freezing from November 24 to March 1; the high for meteorological winter (December to February) was 32 °F on January 10.
 The coldest calendar month on record (since 1995, with some months missing data) in Embarrass was January 2014, with an average temperature of -8.3 F.

 In January 2005, Embarrass had a near-record low temperature of -54 F. The unofficial low temperature is -64 F, which was reached in February 1996.
-25th anniversary of the coldest temperature recorded in Minnesota The thermometer that measured this temperature was verified for accuracy by Taylor Environmental Instruments, but as it was not recorded at a National Weather Service Cooperative Site, it will remain unofficial.
+The thermometer that measured this temperature was verified for accuracy by Taylor Environmental Instruments, but as it was not recorded at a National Weather Service Cooperative Site, it will remain unofficial.
 The current record low temperature for Minnesota -60 F was recorded outside of the nearby town of Tower on February 2, 1996, by the NWS Cooperative Observer located there.

 Embarrass averages a coldest daytime high of the year at -11 F with a record low daily high of -29 F during the 1996 cold wave.
 The warmest night of the year averages 63 F with the warmest low on record being 69 F.

 The average first and last dates for a freeze are August 31 and June 20, giving Embarrass a short average growing season of only 72 days.
 By contrast, the growing season of Fairbanks is approximately 100 days, even though the latter has slightly colder temperatures overall.